aosabook/500lines/functionalDB/chapter.md

 So far we have talked a lot about _what_ we are going to store, without thinking about _where_ we are going to store it.
 In this chapter, we resort to the simplest storage mechanism: storing the data in memory.
 This is certainly not reliable, but it simplifies development and debugging and allows us to focus on more interesting parts of the program.

-We will access the storage via Clojure's simple _protocol_, which will make it possible to define additional storage providers for a database owner to select from.
+We will access the storage via a simple _protocol_, which will make it possible to define additional storage providers for a database owner to select from.

 ````clojure
 (defprotocol Storage